-- Snapshots of global storage usage, including Sybase device metrics, SQL Server database statistics, Oracle tablespace data, and database object statistics that concern space usage.
-Elements such as total allocated space, used space, and free space should all be collected as well as other performance-related items like number of chained rows - Snapshots of performance metrics, including key database statistics like I/O performance and wait events - Snapshots of resource consumption, including metrics such as CPU usage, memory usage, and user traffic and maintain a repository that holds all the necessary statistics.
-In addition, DBAs are faced with challenges in the time it takes to manually weave together collection scripts and scheduled jobs as well as analyze and manage the generation of complex historical and forecasting reports.
-With all these complications, it is obvious that manual maintenance is not practical for the high performance Sybase ASE DBA-especially when moving into other DBMS platforms.
+- Snapshots of global storage usage, including Sybase device metrics, DB2 database statistics, Oracle tablespace data, and database object statistics that concern space usage.
+Elements such as total allocated space, used space, and free space should all be collected as well as other performance-related items like number of chained rows - Snapshots of performance metrics, including key database statistics like I/O performance and wait events - Snapshots of resource consumption, including metrics such as CPU usage, memory usage, and user traffic

 While some DBAs have been able to get by using scripts and manual processes to manage storage and performance, the burden in using such techniques for capacity planning is usually too high.
-These tasks are complicated greatly by multi-platform database environments, as well as the need to build
+These tasks are complicated greatly by multi-platform database environments, as well as the need to build and maintain a repository that holds all the necessary statistics.
+In addition, DBAs are faced with challenges in the time it takes to manually weave together collection scripts and scheduled jobs as well as analyze and manage the generation of complex historical and forecasting reports.
+With all these complications, it is obvious that manual maintenance is not practical for the high performance DB2 DBA-especially when moving into other DBMS platforms.